system-er/YaGoSl/README.md

 # YaGoSl - Yet another Godot Squirrel

 integrates the Squirrel scripting language into Godot with gdextension c++.
 edit your nut-files with the editor of your choice
-(for example i use Visual Studio Code for Windows - for VSCode exist extensions for squirrelcode...)
 and type the name of the .nut-file in the godotsquirrel-node in inspector.

 godotsquirrel is a new node for godot that inherits from Node.
 _ready, _process, _physics_process and _input functions work in squirrel.

-WIP - programmed with godot 4.5, squirrel 3.2. thx to Alberto Demichelis for squirrel. tested on windows 11.
+WIP - programmed with godot 4.5, squirrel 3.2. thx to Alberto Demichelis for squirrel.